 Dilution, variously called D-locus dilution and maltese dilute, as well as several breed-specific names, is probably the most common unacceptable color in Australian Shepherds.
 A dilute’s color will be slate blue in all the places one would expect black in dogs who are genetically black or blue merle and roughly the color of a Weimeraner or a Chesapeake Bay Retriever in the places

-Some dilute Australian Shepherds are born dilute but darken as they mature, often to a point that they are undistinguishable from a normally colored dog.
 The mutation of the MLPH gene which is responsible for dilute color in a number of other breeds is present in the Aussie.
 It is a recessive, so both parents of a dilute must carry the mutation.
 There is a DNA test, however not every dilute Aussie has this mutation.
+Some dilute Australian Shepherds are born dilute but darken as they mature, often to a point that they are indistinguishable from a normally colored dog.
+Not all dilute Aussies have the MLPH dilution and these dogs are likely among them.

 Dilution spots, isolated areas of dull, rusty color found on merles, are not the same as dilution.
-Merles that have them tend to produce puppies that have them, so there is probably some degree of inheritance and that inheritance might pass through non-merle parents in whom it can’t be observed.
+Merles that have them tend to produce puppies that have them, so there is probably some degree of inheritance.
+Researchers currently think this may be due to a variation in the merle gene.
 Dilution spots are not disallowed, but they are considered faulty.

 Tweed Pattern – this multi-shade merle patterning has sometimes been described as “harlequin,” however this is a poor term because it can cause confusion with the genetically distinct harlequin pattern seen in Great Danes.
 It is described in the scientific literature as “tweed” and

 therefore that is what is used here.
-Tweed is a recessive so must be inherited through both parents.
-In theory, a non-merle could be genetically “tweed” because it had two copies of the gene, but there is no way to observe the effect in dogs that are not merle.
+Tweed was for many years felt to be recessive but it, like dilution spots, may also be due to a variation in merle.
 The color of tweed merles is clear, not muddy or rusty like dilution spots.
 It isn’t specifically faulted in the standards but because it is rarely seen in the ring a judge might fault it.